WHO AM I?

 *Stands up and solemnly looks around the room*

-“Hello, Jennifer” .
-Most don’t even look up from their work.
-The rest are are busy counting stitches.
+“Hello, Jennifer” , comes the mumbled reply (not surprisingly, most of the members in my fake AA meeting don’t even look up from their work.
+The rest are busy counting stitches).

-This is what pops into my head whenever I’m asked by well-meaning friends and family what it is I DO all day (besides living in a perpetual mum-zombie state).
+This is the scene that pops into my head whenever I’m asked by well-meaning friends and family what it is I do all day (besides living in a perpetual mum-zombie state).
 What started as a feeble attempt to learn a new hobby has now led to an amigurumi obsession – one which has given me peace and purpose, and has gotten me through some of my hardest moments.